keyboard_arrow_up

 Laser Cutting

 The term "laser" is derived from the acronym Light Amplification by Stimulated Emission of Radiation and refers to a focused beam of light containing a significant concentration of electromagnetic radiation.
 Unlike conventional light sources, this highly concentrated radiation maintains a specific wavelength without dispersing.
-The laser beam is significantly stronger and more densely packed with energy than any other form of light known to us.
-The emission device responsible for generating the beam can be programmed to suit different applications, allowing for precise control over both the intensity and characteristics of the laser beam based on specific cutting requirements.
+The laser beam is intensely concentrated and densely packed with usable energy, allowing it to cut, engrave, drill, etch, mark, or machine materials with remarkable consistency.
+The emission device that generates the beam can be programmed for different material types, thicknesses, edge-quality targets, production speeds, and finish requirements.
+That level of control is one reason buyers often search for terms such as precision laser cutting, custom laser cutting services, CNC laser cutting, or metal laser cutting when comparing fabrication methods for demanding applications.

 The History of Laser Cutting